c2d7fa/thinktool/README.md

 This repository is not currently accepting issues or pull requests.
 Please see Thinktool's web page for information about how to contact me with your feedback about Thinktool.
 I may occationally force push to this repository, since I'm not expecting anyone else to be actively working on it.
 You are welcome to create your own fork.

 The instructions in this README are mostly written for myself, and may not be sufficient to compile this project on your own.
 However, you can find some hints on how to run it in `.github/workflows`.

+You will always be able to compile and use this version of Thinktool for free.
+The online service hosted at https://thinktool.io *may* eventually become a subscription service, but it's currently also free, and probably will be for a while.

 ## Directory Structure